jkruse7/bidshappyfinal/README.md

 Dataset 2 Description: This dataset records the number of cars counted in each neighborhood of Pittsburgh.
 Dataset 3: https://data.wprdc.org/dataset/arrest-data/resource/e03a89dd-134a-4ee8-a2bd-62c40aeebc6f
 Dataset 3 Description: This dataset includes descriptions of thousands of arrests around Pittsburgh, including the neighborhoods in which they occurred.
 Description: It's a beautiful day in the neighborhood!
 This project will determine Pittsburgh's Happiest Neighborhood through three metrics: parks, traffic, and crime.
-The neighborhood with the highest number of parks per square mile, lowest traffic per square mile, and lowest crime per total population will be the "Happiest Neighborhood" in Pittsburgh.
+The neighborhood with the highest number of parks per neighborhood, fewest cars per neighborhood, and lowest crime per total population will be the "Happiest Neighborhood" in Pittsburgh.